NEW: Baltimore police say they made 486 arrests at rallies and protests since April 23

-Mayor Stephanie Rawlings-Blake said in a statement that her "goal has always been to not have the curfew in place a single day longer than was necessary."
+The goal, said Mayor Stephanie Rawlings-Blake “has always been to not have the curfew in place a single day longer than was necessary.”

-The mayor spoke following a tour of Mondawmin Mall, which reopened Sunday after recovering from rioting that police said was spawned by social media rumors of a "purge"
+The mayor spoke after a tour of Mondawmin Mall, which reopened Sunday after recovering from rioting that police said was spawned by social media rumors of a “purge” after Freddie Gray’s death.

 Because of the improving conditions in the city, she said, the National Guard will be wrapping up its operations, but don’t expect the troops to leave immediately.